Cracked Heels Solution & Deep Fissure Care in Rockville, MD

 Frequently Asked Questions

-Will the solution hurt if my cracks are deep or bleeding?
+Will the procedure hurt if my cracks are deep or bleeding?

-No, the procedure is designed to relieve pain, not cause it.
-We do not grind into the open wound or the healthy pink tissue.
-Instead, our specialists carefully buff away the hard, thick edges (the hyperkeratotic borders) that surround the crack.
-By removing these hard edges, we stop the skin from pulling apart when you step down, providing immediate relief.
+No. The procedure is designed to relieve pressure, not cause pain.
+We do not grind into open wounds or healthy pink tissue.
+We carefully buff away the hard, thickened edges (the hyperkeratotic borders) that surround the crack.
+Removing those hard edges stops the skin from pulling apart when you step down, which usually provides immediate relief.

 How many sessions will it take to close the fissures completely?

-You will walk out with significantly smoother heels and much less pain after just one session.
-However, because skin takes 28 to 40 days to fully regenerate, deep, severe cracks typically require 2 to 3 sessions spaced 4 weeks apart, combined with strict at-home hydration, to fully close and heal.
+You will usually walk out with noticeably smoother heels and much less discomfort after just one session.
+Because skin takes roughly 28 to 40 days to fully regenerate, deep, severe cracks typically need 2 to 3 sessions spaced about 4 weeks apart, combined with consistent at-home hydration, to fully close.

 What should I do at home between appointments?

-Hydration is key.
-Your specialist will recommend a professional, high-concentration urea cream or foam (usually 15% to 25% urea).
+Hydration is the key.
+Your specialist will typically recommend a high-concentration urea cream or foam (often 15% to 25% urea).
 Urea uniquely breaks down hard keratin while drawing moisture deep into the skin.
-You should apply it twice daily and avoid using any foot files or pumice stones at home.
+Apply twice daily and avoid foot files or pumice stones at home — they tend to make the problem worse.

 Can cracked heels be a sign of a larger health issue?